Independent Monitoring Authority for the Citizens' Rights Agreements

 Based in Swansea, Wales, it is an executive non-departmental public body, sponsored by the Ministry of Justice.
-Its chair is Ashley Fox.

 Role of the IMA

-When the United Kingdom made the decision to exit the European Union (EU) a formal agreement was established to protect citizens whom the exit would impact upon.
-As part of that, we have been established to make sure the agreement is being properly upheld.
+The IMA was established to make sure the agreement is being properly upheld.
 In specific terms, the Independent Monitoring Authority for the Citizens’ Rights Agreements (IMA) protects the rights of EU and EEA EFTA citizens, and their family members, in the UK and Gibraltar.
 Essentially, the IMA helps people from EU and EEA EFTA countries get the same rights as they did before the UK left the EU.
-The IMA are responsible for making sure that UK public bodies are respecting the rights of EU and EEA EFTA citizens and their family members.
+The IMA are responsible for making sure that UK public bodies and public bodies in Gibraltar are respecting the rights of EU and EEA EFTA citizens and their family members.
 Public bodies can include: